liborty/TokenCrypt/README.md

 This will recursively update and clean the archive so that it is as if freshly created from the current state of indir but, as it is incremental, it runs faster.
 This is convenient for backing up purposes.

 There is a vulnerability inherent in `ncrpt` creating directories.
 Specifically, specialist search engines sifting through the whole of the internet, possibly matching up pairs of (keydir outdir) directories by their same structures, file names and sizes, could in theory pair them up, even if they were uploaded to two unrelated places.
-Using `expcrypt` is therefore more secure for external storage.
+Using `pack` is therefore more secure for external storage.

-It is recommended that `expcrypt` be used prior to exporting snapshots of the local indir to any unsecure locations, such as the internet.
+It is recommended that `pack` be used prior to exporting snapshots of the local directory to any unsecure locations, such as the internet.

-The only reason to ever prefer `ncrpt` over `expcrypt` is when there is a lot of frequent updating of bulky directories to be done.
-This is because `ncrpt`, working with the directories, does not have to recreate the entire archive, is not tied to sequential processing and does thus fully utilise all the host computer cores for overall faster parallel execution.
+The only reason to ever prefer `ncrpt` over `pack` is when there is a lot of frequent updating of bulky directories to be done.
+This is because `ncrpt` maintains the directory structure.
+Therefore it does not have to recreate the entire archive to update an individual file and it is not tied to sequential processing.
+It does fully utilise all the host computer cores for overall faster parallel execution.

-### Summary

-`ncrpt` (encrypt with vowels left out) speedily executes the tasks of data type analysis, optimal compression selection, compression, key generation, key saving and encryption.
-Also recursive archiving and subsequent archive maintenance.

-### `expcrypt [options] indir keyfile outfile`

-Encrypt for export (`expcrypt`) works like `ncrpt` in the default 'create new archive' mode.
-Therefore,  the updating options `-u` and `-c` are no longer available here.
-All the other options are the same as in `ncrpt`.
-The most important difference is that instead of creating two recognisable output directories, `expcrypt` creates two output files that betray no similarities.
-They even differ in size.

-All the keys for the whole archive are packed into one sequential keyfile, which replaces previous keydir.
-No filenames are being duplicated or extra file extensions appended.
-This is overall a cleaner solution.

-The total of nine different combinations of compressions can still be used, as before, depending on the input file and its compressibility properties.

-The compressed and encrypted files that used to go to outdir are now for convenience tarred together, also into a single file.
-If the individual filenames are confidential too, then this file can be encrypted once more.

-There is a price to be paid in terms of the execution time.
-The entire indir tree structure now has to be traversed sequentially, thus reducing the opportunities for parallel execution (that are fully exploited by `ncrpt`).

-### `impcrypt -[h][q][r][v] infile keyfile outdir`
+### `dcrpt -[h][q][r][v] infile keyfile outdir`

-Import and decrypt (`impcrypt`) unpacks, decrypts and decompresses directories created by `ncrpt`, as well as archive files created by `expcrypt`.
+Decrypts, unpacks, and decompresses directories created by `ncrpt`, as well as archive files created by older `expcrypt`.
 Both of its first two input arguments must be directories or both must be files.
-Its operations are carried out in exactly inverse order.
+Its operations are carried out in exactly reverse order.
 It reads from indir (or from a tar archive file) the encrypted files.
 It also reads their associated keys from `keydir` (or from keys archive file).
 Individual files in input directories are paired up by their names, so never rename an encrypted file, unless you rename its corresponding key file as well.
 The root filenames in both directories must match.
 Within archive files produced by `expcrypt`, this issue does not arise.

 Following decryption, the relevant decompression method(s) are applied to each file, so that the original files are exactly reconstructed in `outdir`.
 Please note that any strange types of system files or symbolic links might not be saved.
 Only genuine files that respond `true` to Bash `-f` test or genuine directories that respond `true` to `-d` test are saved.

+### `pack [options] indir keyfile outfile`

+Pack creates an entirely new archive.
+Therefore, the updating options `-u` and `-c` are no longer available.
+All the other options remain the same as for `ncrpt`.
+The most important difference is that instead of creating two recognisable output directories, `pack` creates two flat output files.
+The archived subdirectory names and filenames are also encrypted within them.

+All the keys for the whole archive now form a single sequential keyfile.
+No filenames are being duplicated or extra file extensions appended.
+This is overall a cleaner solution.
+The compressed files that used to go to outdir are also joined together into a single file.
+This results in an even better overall compression.

+The total of nine different combinations of compressions can still be used, as before, depending on the input file and its compressibility properties.

+There is a price to be paid in terms of the execution time.
+The entire indir tree structure now has to be traversed sequentially, thus reducing the opportunities for parallel execution (that are fully exploited by `ncrpt`).

-### Typical Usage
+#### Simple Typical Usage

-* `expcrypt -r indir keyfile outfile`
+* `pack -rbx indir keyfile outfile`
 * upload `keyfile` and `outfile` to two different places on the internet
 * delete everything locally, intentionally or by accident:
 `rm -rf indir keyfile outfile`
 * at any time and place later, download back `keyfile` and `outfile`, then
-* `impcrypt -r outfile keyfile indir`
+* `unpack outfile keyfile`

-This should result in recovered original state of `indir`, securely saved in between.
+This will result in recovered original state of `indir`, at the writeable path relative to the current directory.

-### Summary
+### `unpack [options] keyfile outfile`

-`impcrypt` (import crypt) matches the keys, decrypts the indir files with them, selects the right decompression methods and  decompresses, thus reconstructing the exact contents of the original directory.
+Is the inverse of `pack`.
+It decrypts, selects the right decompression methods, decompresses all files, and  reconstructs the exact contents of the original directory, with the same names of subdirectories and files.

 ## Background Scripts and Programs (not needed by the user)

-`hexcheck` (Rust executable)
+`hexcheck` (rust executable)
 is invoked by `expcrypt -x`.
 It recognises hexadecimal (token) files and packs them to binary, which exactly halves them in size.
 Hexadecimal files should be an even number of bytes long and only contain (0-9,a-f) ascii characters.
 There are a few allowed  exceptions: upper case A-F are accepted but when converted back, they will always end up in lower case.
 Spaces and newlines just get deleted.
 This tolerant policy may result in some differences being reported between the original and the reconstructed files.
 Then it is best to replace the original file with its cleaned up, reconstructed version.

-`hexify` (Rust executable)
+`hexify` (rust executable)
 is invoked by `impcrypt` to unpack the binary files back to their original hexadecimal form.
 In other words, it carries out an inverse operation to `hexcheck` above.

+`symcrypt` (rust executable)
+The 'workhorse' of the encryption.
+Applies fast symmetric XOR encryption (or decryption).
+It XORs together two files of any kind but they must have the same length.
+The ordering of the two input files does not matter.

 `base64` (linux utility)
 is invoked by `expcrypt -b`.
 It recognises base64 files, resulting in 25% size reduction before the final general compression.
 Base64 files should not contain any non base64 characters, such as newlines, otherwise this strict test will reject them.
 This utility is also deployed in inverse mode by `impcrypt`.